Hilarión Daza: A legacy of speculations

+Hilarión Daza's family at Père Lachaise Cemetery in Paris.

 Since the beginning of the 21st century, there has been a rising vindication movement for Daza, seeking to explain his murder with all kinds of speculation about the revelations (against Narciso Campero and others) that he was supposed to make in the Bolivian Congress.
 Authors such as José Mesa, Teresa Gisbert and Carlos Mesa Gisbert consider that Narciso Campero did not order the entry into action of his forces in Atacama in the second half of 1879 because he was in collusion with the mining businessmen headed by Aniceto Arce, who they had commercial interests in partnership with Chilean investors on the Pacific coast, occupied by Chile after the military actions of March 1879.
 However, nothing has ever been proven.

 Personal life

-He married in La Paz, on October 12, 1872, with the distinguished lady Doña Benita Gutiérrez.
+He married in La Paz, on 12 October 1872, with the distinguished lady Doña Benita Gutiérrez.
 Acting as witnesses to the marriage were Agustín Morales and Casimiro Corral, who was Minister of Foreign Affairs of Bolivia at the time.
 From this marriage, Doña Raquel Daza y Gutiérrez was born.